 The light transport equation (LTE) is the governing equation that describes the equilibrium distribution of radiance in a scene.
 It gives the total reflected radiance at a point on a surface in terms of emission from the surface, its BSDF, and the distribution of incident illumination arriving at the point.
-For now we will continue only to consider the case where there are no participating media in the scene.
-(Chapter 15 describes the generalizations to this process necessary for scenes that do have participating media.)
+For now we will continue to only consider the case where there are no participating media in the scene, saving those complexities for Chapter 14.

 In this section, we will first derive the LTE and describe some approaches for manipulating the equation to make it easier to solve numerically.
-We will then describe two generalizations of the LTE that make some of its key properties more clear and serve as the foundation for some of the advanced integrators that will be implemented in Chapter 16.
+We will then describe two generalizations of the LTE that make some of its key properties more clear and serve as the foundation for integrators that implement sophisticated light transport algorithms.

 The light transport equation depends on the basic assumptions we have already made in choosing to use radiometry to describe light—that wave optics effects are unimportant and that the distribution of radiance in the scene is in equilibrium.

 The key principle underlying the LTE is energy balance.
 Any change in energy has to be “charged” to some process, and we must keep track of all the energy.
-Since we are assuming that lighting is a linear process, the difference between the amount of energy going out and energy coming in of a system must also be equal to the difference between energy emitted and energy absorbed.
+Since we are assuming that lighting is a linear process, the difference between the amount of energy going out of a system and the amount of energy coming in must also be equal to the difference between energy emitted and energy absorbed.
 This idea holds at many levels of scale.
 On a macro level we have conservation of power:

 The difference between the power leaving an object, , and the power entering it, , is equal to the difference between the power it emits and the power it absorbs, .

-In case the scene is not closed, we will define the ray-casting function to return a special value if the ray doesn’t intersect any object in the scene, such that is always 0.
+In case the scene is not closed, we will define the ray-casting function to return a special value if the ray does not intersect any object in the scene, such that is always 0.

 Dropping the subscripts from for brevity, this relationship allows us to write the LTE as

-The brevity of the LTE belies the fact that it is impossible to solve analytically in general.
+The brevity of the LTE belies the fact that it is impossible to solve analytically other than in very simple cases.
 The complexity that comes from physically based BSDF models, arbitrary scene geometry, and the intricate visibility relationships among objects all conspire to mandate a numerical solution technique.
 Fortunately, the combination of ray-tracing algorithms and Monte Carlo integration gives a powerful pair of tools that can handle this complexity without needing to impose restrictions on various components of the LTE (e.g., requiring that all BSDFs be Lambertian or substantially limiting the geometric representations that are supported).

-While we could immediately solve this equation for , it’s interesting to consider successive substitution of the right-hand side into the term on the right-hand side.
+While we could immediately solve this equation for , it is interesting to consider successive substitution of the right hand side into the term on the right hand side.
 If we also replace with , the reflectance of a Lambertian surface, we have